silentzco/eileen200/content/collections/providers/agave-specialty-care.md

 website: 'https://agavespecialtycare.com'
 email: agavecarelv@yahoo.com
 image: providers/Original.png
 description: 'We are a beautiful 10 bed Residential Facility with a dimentia Rider.
-ASc is 6000 sq ft of luxury living with 5 acre of enjoyment space to explore with 24 hr care and attention.'
+ASC is 6000 sq ft of luxury living with .5 acre of enjoyment space to explore with 24 hr care and attention.'
 gallery:
   - client-pics-(2).jpg
   - 20170907_130859_resized.jpg